metaclass-nl/cool_dine/README.md

 ---------------------------------

 The code in this bundle was based on [CoolShop from Peter Steenbergen](https://github.com/petericebear/coolshop) Modifications and additions are Copyricht (c) MetaClass, Groningen, 2018.
+All rights reserved.

 This bundle is under the MIT license.
 See [the complete license](meta/LICENSE) in the bundle